jault3/ProcessTutorial/README.md

 Notes
 ------
-The server runs on port 8080, so you can either modify you IP tables to forward all traffic on port 80 of your machine to port 8080 so it will reach the server, or just modify your base urls in the web project to go to port 8080, which is the default for the web frontend.
+* The server runs on port 8080, so you can either modify you IP tables to forward all traffic on port 80 of your machine to port 8080 so it will reach the server, or just modify your base urls in the web project to go to port 8080, which is the default for the web frontend.
+* Most server configurations are in the ProcessTutorial.yml file.
+Open this in a text editor to see the port the server runs on, the database user and password, etc.
+* If you want to see if the server is running, you can do a get to the health check route, 'curl http://localhost:8080/healthcheck' and it should respond with a 'status OK'.